zacharysyoung/go-mermaid-cli/README.md

 ## Motivation

-I wanted lower latency than the official [mermaid-cli](https://github.com/mermaid-js/mermaid-cli) for a default render of multiple documents to SVG.
+I wanted lower latency than the official [mermaid-cli](https://github.com/mermaid-js/mermaid-cli) for rendering multiple documents to SVG.

 |                     | Official cli | This cli |
 | ------------------- | -----------: | -------: |